-- Remove from heat and stir in vanilla and salt.
+- Remove from heat and stir in the vanilla and salt.
+Sprinkle the surface with the xanthan gum and whisk vigorously to combine.

-- Whisk in vodka, if using, and then sprinkle surface with xanthan gum and whisk vigorously to combine.
-Pour mixture into the canister of an ice cream maker and churn according to manufacturer's directions.
+- Whisk in the vodka, if using.
+Pour the mixture into the canister of an ice cream maker and churn according to manufacturer's directions.